nextflow-io/nextflow/docs/executor/kubernetes.rst

 ==========

 .. note::
-  The ``kuberun`` command does not allow the execution of local Nextflow scripts and it has been designed to provide a shortcut to simple pipeline deployment into a Kubernetes cluster.
+  The ``kuberun`` command does not allow the execution of local Nextflow scripts.
+It is intended only as a shortcut to simple pipeline deployment into a Kubernetes cluster.

   For stable pipeline deployment, Nextflow needs to be executed as a pod as mentioned in the `Running in a pod`_ section.
-  In alternative take in consideration a managed provisioning service such as `Nextflow Tower <https://tower.nf>`_.
+  Consider using a managed service such as `Nextflow Tower <https://tower.nf>`_.

 Advanced configuration